DLogarta/pagss/README.md

 ## Creating Symlink for public_html from public dir

-1. do "pwd" to verify path
+1. go to web dir and do "pwd" to verify path
 2. do "ln -s /path/to/website/public public_html"